MicrosoftDocs/microsoft-365-community/docs/making-decisions/list-column-or-site-column-which-one-to-choose.md

 #### What does this mean?

 Well, this means that if you create a site column at the root of your site collection, the column will be available throughout the entire site collection. <br>
 If you create a site column at the subsite level, this column will only be available for the subsite itself, and every other subsite(s) underneath.
-But not above.<br>
+But not above.

 Site columns are "shared" between sites, but only hierachically.